-Currently, I am a researcher at the Ray Marshall Center for the Study of Human Resources, in the Lyndon B. Johnson School of Public Affairs at The University of Texas at Austin.
-I’m involved in program evaluation, proposal development, administrative data linkage, and SAS and STATA programming.
-Prior to this, I worked for six years at the Public Policy Research Institute at Texas A&M University.
-As a graduate student at The University of Texas Health Science Center in Houston, I worked at the Southwest Center for Occupational Health, where I was involved in the implementation and evaluation of the Sacred Vocation Program, a workplace change program.
+Prior to joining the Ray Marshall Center, I was a research associate at the Public Policy Research Institute at Texas A&M University.
+As a graduate student at The University of Texas Health Science Center, I worked at the Southwest Center for Occupational Health, where I was involved in the implementation and internal evaluation of the Sacred Vocation Program, a workplace change program.
 I also interned with the Environmental Epidemiology & Injury Surveillance Group at the Texas Department of State Health Services where I led a study on the epidemiology of drowning injuries in Texas.

 If you are interested in collaborating on any research or offering me a professional opportunity, please contact me.